Programming

 5. Explain Encapsulation.

 Encapsulation allows to hide internal state and functionality of objects.
 It allows access through a public set of properties or functions.
 Encapsulation provides the ability for a class to specify how accessible each of its members to the code outside of this class.
 Members of the class which are not intended to be used outside of this class can be hidden to limit potential for coding errors.
-For example, the BankAccount class may contain many private things.
+For example, Let's consider a scenario where you have a BankAccount class that needs to manage the account balance and allow depositing and withdrawing funds.

 6. Explain Inheritance in detail.